Muscle glycogen: what it is and how it can help you with your workouts

 Skeletal Muscle:

-Muscle is one of the human body's main glycogen stores (up to 600g).
-The amount stored, however, depends on several variables, such as, of course, the individual's muscle mass, physical fitness, diet, etc.
+Muscle is one of the main glycogen reservoirs in the human body (up to 600g).
+The amount stored, however, depends on various factors such as, of course, the amount of muscle mass, physical fitness, diet, etc.

-It has been documented that trained endurance athletes have a greater glycogen storage capacity in skeletal muscle , this being one of the main adaptations to such exercise.
+It has been documented that trained endurance athletes have a greater capacity to store glycogen in skeletal muscle , this being one of the main adaptations to this exercise.

 Liver:

-The approximate amount of liver glycogen is estimated to be around 80-100 g, although this varies between individuals.
-The importance of this store lies in its ability to "send glucose" into the blood and thus regulate blood glucose levels.
+The amount of liver glycogen is estimated to be approximately 80-100 g, although this varies between individuals.
+The importance of this storage lies in its ability to release glucose into the bloodstream and thus regulate blood glucose levels.

-This is thanks to the enzyme glucose-6-phosphatase, which is absent, for example, in skeletal muscle.
-Furthermore, as we discussed in this guide, hepatic glycogen resynthesis is related to the availability of fructose, something to keep in mind when restoring glycogen levels after or before exercise.
+This occurs thanks to the enzyme glucose-6-phosphatase, which is absent, for example, in skeletal muscle.
+Furthermore, as discussed in this guide, hepatic glycogen resynthesis is linked to fructose availability, a crucial factor to consider when restoring glycogen levels after or before exercise.

 Therefore, both maltodextrin and fructose are necessary in an optimal recovery product, such as our Recovery GLYCOGEN .
 (11)